arts21/shaiya-releases/ep6/item colors/readme.md

-c++ source that adds a color overlay to item ids found in an array
+c++ source that adds a color overlay to items found in an array